 Assistive Services and Equipment

-Certain types of services and equipment can be covered by the Canada Student Grant for Services and Equipment for Students with Permanent Disabilities (CSG-PDSE) or the Alberta Grant for Students with Disabilities (GFD).
+Certain types of services and equipment can be covered by the Canada Student Grant for Services and Equipment - Students with Disabilities (CSG-DSE) or the Alberta Grant for Students with Disabilities (GFD).
 Common examples are listed below:

 - Academic Strategist